dreambigrsa/committed-app/README.md

 Committed is a cross-platform app built with React Native + Expo.

-Your Rork app is production-ready and can be published to both the App Store and Google Play Store.
+Your Committed app is production-ready and can be published to both the App Store and Google Play Store.
 You can also export your app to run on the web, making it truly cross-platform.